connected-ehb/connected-api/security.md

 - While cookie-based CSRF tokens are exposed (withHttpOnlyFalse()), you're ignoring them for auth endpoints
 - For SPA architecture, you should either use CSRF tokens properly or switch to stateless JWT

-# 3. Logout Handler Duplicates Logout Logic (AuthServiceImpl.java:90-123 + CustomLogoutSuccessHandler.java)
+# 3. 🟢[FIXED] Logout Handler Duplicates Logout Logic (AuthServiceImpl.java:90-123 + CustomLogoutSuccessHandler.java)

 You have two separate logout implementations doing the same thing:
 - AuthService.logout() - called by controller